akshit2434/akshit2434/README.md

 Still a CSE student at JIIT, but most of my learning happens through shipping, breaking, rebuilding, and doing client work.

 ## Proof of work
+tho most stuff is private, here's some public repos

 ### [macOS on Web](https://github.com/akshit2434/macos-on-web)